php-dev-br/laravel-doc-pt-br/authentication.md

     }

 The `retrieveById` function typically receives a key representing the user, such as an auto-incrementing ID from a MySQL database.
 The `Authenticatable` implementation matching the ID should be retrieved and returned by the method.

 The `retrieveByToken` function retrieves a user by their unique `$identifier` and "remember me" `$token`, stored in a field `remember_token`.
 As with the previous method, the `Authenticatable` implementation should be returned.

 The `updateRememberToken` method updates the `$user` field `remember_token` with the new `$token`.
 A fresh token is assigned on a successful "remember me" login attempt or when the user is logging out.

 The `retrieveByCredentials` method receives the array of credentials passed to the `Auth::attempt` method when attempting to sign into an application.
 The method should then "query" the underlying persistent storage for the user matching those credentials.
-Typically, this method will run a query with a "where" condition on `$credentials['username']`.
+Typically, this method will run a query with a " where" condition on `$credentials['username']`.
 The method should then return an implementation of `Authenticatable`. **This method should not attempt to do any password validation or authentication.**

 The `validateCredentials` method should compare the given `$user` with the `$credentials` to authenticate the user.
 For example, this method should probably use `Hash::check` to compare the value of `$user->getAuthPassword()` to the value of `$credentials['password']`.
 This method should return `true` or `false` indicating on whether the password is valid.

 <a name="the-authenticatable-contract"></a>

 ### The Authenticatable Contract

 Now that we have explored each of the methods on the `UserProvider`, let's take a look at the `Authenticatable` contract.
 Remember, the provider should return implementations of this interface from the `retrieveById`, `retrieveByToken`, and `retrieveByCredentials` methods:

     <?php